Tioga Sawmill Commissary

 to serve the community until 1947 when Rudolph Merritt, a long-time employee of the store, acquired the inventory.
 In 1981, this historic structure closed its doors as the community store.

 Erected by Capital One.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 This Stone Was A Part Of The 1st LA.
-Seminary (approx. 1.8 miles away); Early Leadership (approx. 1.8 miles away); Campus Life (approx. 1.8 miles away); The Seminary Building (approx. 1.8 miles away); A Brief History of the Seminary and the Original Campus (approx. 1.8 miles away); State Seminary of Learning and Military Academy (approx. 1.8 miles away); Fallen Federal Firefighters/ Oklahoma City Bombing Victims Memorial Grove (approx. 1.9 miles away); First United Methodist Church (approx. 2.4 miles away).
+Seminary (approx. 1.8 miles away); Early Leadership (approx. 1.8 miles away); Campus Life (approx. 1.8 miles away); The Seminary Building (approx. 1.8 miles away); A Brief History of the Seminary and the Original Campus (approx. 1.8 miles away); State Seminary of Learning and Military Academy (approx. 1.8 miles away); Superintendent William T. Sherman (approx. 1.8 miles away); Fallen Federal Firefighters/ Oklahoma City Bombing Victims Memorial Grove (approx. 1.9 miles away).

 Categories. • Industry & Commerce • Railroads & Streetcars •

 More.
 Search the internet for Tioga Sawmill Commissary.

 Credits.
 This page was last revised on May 30, 2018.
 This page originally submitted on May 22, 2018, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 98 times since then and 45 times this year.
 Photos: 1. submitted on May 22, 2018.
 2. submitted on May 24, 2018.